aliciabona/hackudc2026/README.md

 ## License
 This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
 See the LICENSE file for details.
-Real-time monitoring of jellyfish hazards using the Open Weather API, InfluxDB, and Grafana.